Motsepe-Jr/bafoGPT/README.md

 ### Merging LoRA Weights
 After fine-tuning with LoRA, a `lit_model.pth.lora` file is generated.
 This file contains only the LoRA weights, which are much smaller than the original model checkpoint to save space.
 You can find the weights on [Hugging Face Hub](https://huggingface.co/ChallengerSpaceShuttle/finetuned-qlora-bafoGPT-2/tree/main).

+### Mistakes and Challenges Faced

+- **Continued Pretraining on Instruction-Tuned Model**: I continued pretraining on the Gemma2-2b base model.
+In hindsight, continuing to pretrain on an instruction-tuned model may help the model grasp concepts more efficiently.
+While a base model is trained to predict the next token, an instruction-tuned model is trained to predict the next token while also answering instructions/questions.
+Given a random sentence, the instruction-tuned model might reason about it, first recognizing it as Zulu language.
+Not 100% about this though

+- **Lack of Systematic Continuous Integration and Development**: Downloading a 37 GB model from the cloud can take hours, and checkpoints can quickly consume disk space in the working environment.
+A systematic development process is crucial, including:
+  - Efficiently pulling and pushing models to/from cloud storage/huggingface
+  - Pushing and pulling code from GitHub
+  - Using SSH for local terminal commands
+  - Streaming large datasets from S3 to reduce cloud costs

+I have created scripts to enable smoother development, but implementing a more robust CI/CD pipeline earlier would have saved time and resources.

 ## References